maplibre/martin/README.md

     psql *ARGS             # Run PSQL utility against the test database clean                  # Perform  cargo clean  to delete all build files start                  # Start a test database
-    start-legacy           # Start a legacy test database stop                   # Stop the test database
+    start-ssl              # Start an ssl-enabled test database start-legacy           # Start a legacy test database stop                   # Stop the test database
     bench                  # Run benchmark tests
-    test                   # Run all tests using a test database test-legacy            # Run all tests using tde oldest supported version of the database test-unit *ARGS        # Run Rust unit and doc tests (cargo test) test-int               # Run integration tests
+    test                   # Run all tests using a test database test-ssl               # Run all tests using an SSL connection to a test database.
+Expected output won't match. test-legacy            # Run all tests using the oldest supported version of the database test-unit *ARGS        # Run Rust unit and doc tests (cargo test) test-int               # Run integration tests
     bless                  # Run integration tests and save its output as the new expected output